-Synthetic vs. Petroleum based oil: To simply look at synthetic oil and to compare it with Petroleum based oil there is very little difference.
+- Synthetic vs. Petroleum based oil: To simply look at synthetic oil and to compare it with Petroleum based oil there is very little difference.
 However, when you look at the two through a microscope it is easy to see the difference.
 Synthetic is made up of smaller molecules.
-This allows the oil to get into areas that petroleum based oil cannot.

-No oil additives or viscosity modifiers are recommended.
-The performance of a good oil meeting the API specifications will not be improved by oil additives.

-NOTE: Some oil additives may cause severe and non warrantable engine damage, constituting a lubrication failure.
+This allows the oil to get into areas that petro-leum based oil cannot. - No oil additives or viscosity modifiers are recommended.
+The performance of a good oil meeting the API specifications will not be improved by oil additives. - NOTE: Some oil additives may cause severe and non warrantable engine damage, constituting a lubrication failure. - NOTE: If the oil is noticeably thin, or smells of gasoline, a carburetor repair may be needed before the engine can be run safely.